 They seek out products that are relevant to their blog.

-Ben Givon, CEO of Baff Networks points out that “The key to succeeding with affiliate marketing is to choose the right advertisers and create a story around their product rather than throw and aggressive sales pitch to your audience.
-The best content formats that you can create for your affiliate partners are the following ones: product reviews, tutorials, case studies, interviews and ultimate guides.”
+Ben Givon, CEO of Baff Networks, points out that “The key to succeeding with affiliate marketing is to choose the right advertisers and create a story around their product rather than throw an aggressive sales pitch to your audience.
+The best content formats that you can create for your affiliate partners are the following ones: product reviews, tutorials, case studies, interviews, and ultimate guides.”